tiziano88/multiverse-2/README.md

 It is conceptually similar to
 [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-**TRY ME**: To try this out this functionality in this repository, run `ent make` from the repository root; this will create the directory `tools` and pull into it a specific version of NodeJS and prettier, as per `entplan.toml`;
-after this, running `./format` automatically formats this README using those specific versions.
+**TRY ME**: To try this out this functionality in this repository, after configuring the remotes as above, run `ent make --remote=obj` from the repository root; this will create the directory `tools` and pull into it a specific version of NodeJS and prettier, as per `entplan.toml`; after this, run `./format` to automatically format this README using those specific versions of the tools.